BarabasiTamas/MATLAB-Challange-Synergy/README.md

 - Jakó Zsolt

 ## About the app
 The purpose of this app is to create a custom dashboard for an options market making desk to report risk and performance analysis.
-The application imports real-time data from excel files thus creating an interactive visualisation of ten key risk metrics.
+The application imports real-time data from excel files thus creating an interactive visualisation of eleven key risk metrics.

 ## How to use it